 Once you’ve performed your research though, the final—although most important—step is to talk with your doctor.
 This is for two primary reasons:

-- Effectively losing weight involves a complex set of conditions, including physical, emotional, and even psychological.
-By knowing your medical history and speaking with you about your weight loss goals, you doctor might be able to recommend more effective methods of losing weight and keeping it off.
+Effectively losing weight involves a complex set of conditions, including physical, emotional, and psychological.
+By knowing your medical history and speaking with you about your weight loss goals, your doctor might be able to recommend more effective methods of losing weight and keeping it off.